redhat-openstack/website/source/rdo-manager/user-guides/2015-03-18-instack-based-deployment-flow.html.md

 <hr style="margin-top: 0"/>
 [CentOS]

-    if $(grep -Eqs 'CentOS Linux release 7' /etc/redhat-release); then
      # provision your host machine with CentOS 7

-        echo "Environment is set to use CentOS 7 specific commands." else
+    if $(grep -Eqs 'CentOS Linux release 7' /etc/redhat-release); then echo "Environment is set to use CentOS 7 specific commands." else
-        echo "CentOS 7 is NOT your operating system.
-Commands were not executed." fi
+        echo "CentOS 7 is NOT your operating system." fi

 [RHEL]

-    if $(grep -Eqs 'Red Hat Enterprise Linux Server release 7.1' /etc/redhat-release); then
     # provision your host machine with RHEL 7.1

-        echo "Environment is set to use RHEL 7.1 specific commands."
+    if $(grep -Eqs 'Red Hat Enterprise Linux Server release 7.1' /etc/redhat-release); then echo "Environment is set to use RHEL 7.1 specific commands."

         # register your machine and subscribe it to pool (enter credentials for username, password and pool)